 - Client size: Clients ranged in size from 1-151 eligible employees

 - HRA design: Percentage of employers reimbursing for medical expenses and premiums: 60%; Premiums only: 40%

 - Varying rates: Most employers chose not to vary by age but only family status.

 - Upgrading to ICHRA: 46 of our existing clients that previously offered a Qualified Small Employer HRA switched over to offering an ICHRA so they could offer more benefits to their employees.
 (QSEHRAs have a cap, ICHRAs do not).

 - ICHRA location: California, Texas, Florida, Pennsylvania, and New York lead the country in terms of ICHRA signups, thanks to their strong individual markets.
+Colorado, Minnesota, and Massachusetts are also notable front-runners.
 We now have clients in 44 out of 50 states.